 |10 to 49 lines||+2|

 |50 to 99 lines||+5|

 |* Really?!
 That's... a Batch-based application.
 Someone must really have forsaken the Ancient Gods of Batch.
 There are some scripts that should never be touched.
 This is one them.|

 Definition: how important to daily operations and/or to security a Windows Batch script is

 Some scripts have little business impact.
-The Batch script that downloads the payroll data-file and uploads it to the bank, by contrast, has huge business impact.
+The Batch script that downloads the payroll data-file and uploads it to the bank, by contrast, has a huge business impact.
 The potential for risk is a two-sided coin: